 On this week’s episode of my podcast, I Have to Ask, I spoke to Quinta Jurecic, the managing editor of the website Lawfare, which focuses on legal affairs, national security, and—more recently—President Trump’s disregard for the rule of law.
 She previously served as an editorial writer at the Washington Post.
 Below is an edited transcript of the show.
-In it, we discuss what Anthony Kennedy’s retirement means for the future of abortion law, what John Roberts’s “travel ban” decision says about the way the conservatives on the Court view Donald Trump, and whether a judge’s ruling that border-crossing children must be reunited with their parents is likely to hold up.
+In it, we discuss what Anthony Kennedy’s retirement means for the future of abortion law, what John Roberts’ “travel ban” decision says about the way the conservatives on the court view Trump, and whether a judge’s ruling that border-crossing children must be reunited with their parents is likely to hold up.

 You can find links to every episode here; the entire audio interview is below.
 Please subscribe to I Have to Ask wherever you get your podcasts.

 Isaac Chotiner: What is your biggest takeaway from the Kennedy retirement?

 Quinta Juresic: Kennedy was the swing vote.
 He sort of intentionally fashioned himself as the swing vote.
 And so there are a lot of cases where he might have voted with the more conservative bloc anyway.
 Bringing in a more conservative justice, perhaps in line with Neil Gorsuch, may not have that much of a practical effect.
 But there are also a lot of areas in which Kennedy was a little more iconoclastic and did tend to side with the liberal bloc.
 Personally, as soon as I saw he was retiring, my immediate thought was that I was worried about Roe v.
 Wade.
 That there are going to be a lot of test cases coming up if Trump can get a justice confirmed where conservative activists are going to be trying to overturn that right to an abortion.